Tawasta/sale-workflow/sale_order_delivery_method_weight_regulation/README.rst

 Sale Order Delivery method's weight regulation
 ==============================================

-This module adds a functionality to show delivery methods allowed by total delivery weight.
-Sale order lines' products' weights are added together and compared to Delivery method's maximum weight.
+This module adds a functionality to show those delivery methods which are allowed by total delivery weight.
+Sale order lines' products' weights are added together and compared to Delivery method's maximum and minimum weights.
-If the weight is greater than maximum weight, then Delivery method cannot be used on Sale order.
+If the weight is greater than Delivery method's maximum weight or less than minimum weight, then that Delivery method cannot be used on Sale order.

 Configuration
 =============